Princess Tsuguko of Takamado: 20212023

-Princess Tsuguko attended the "2022 Inter-High School Archery Competition" in Marugame, Kagawa Prefecture, on 10 August 2022.
+The Princess and her mother attended a dinner concert at the Embassy of Hungary in Shibuya, Tokyo, on the occasion of the anniversary of diplomatic relations between the two countries, on 7 June 2022.
+On 2 July 2022, Princess Tsuguko attended the U.S. Independence Day ceremony at the Tokyo American Club, in Tokyo.
+The Princess listened to the speech of the American ambassador and attended the reception that followed.
+Princess Tsuguko, as Honorary President, attended the "2022 Inter-High School Archery Competition" in Marugame, Kagawa Prefecture, on 10 August 2022.
 She presented the prizes to the winners and spoke to them, congratulating them.
-On 21 September 2022, Princess Tsuguko attended the "Peace Symposium Tokyo 2022" and gave a speech to those in attendance.
+On 21 September 2022, Princess Tsuguko attended the "Peace Symposium Tokyo 2022" in Tokyo and gave a speech to those in attendance.
+Later that same day, she attended a reception with Rahm Emanuel, United States ambassador to Japan, at his residence in Tokyo.